Jose Altuve Player Props: Astros vs. Mets

-Jose Altuve -- 0-for-4 in his last game -- will be in action for the Houston Astros versus the New York Mets, with Justin Verlander on the mound, on June 20 at 8:10 PM ET.
+The Houston Astros and Jose Altuve, who went 1-for-3 with two RBI last time in action, take on Tylor Megill and the New York Mets at Minute Maid Park, Wednesday at 2:10 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Mets.
+In his most recent appearance, he went 1-for-3 with two RBI against the Mets.

 Jose Altuve Game Info & Props vs. the Mets